 As militant Trump supporters roamed the halls, rooms and balconies of the Capitol and seethed on the building’s steps, shouting and brandishing flags, congressmen and reporters sheltered in place and hid under desks.
 The Capitol police could not contain the insurrection; the National Guard was called in.
 The last time the building was invaded in this manner was in 1814, during the War of 1812; and that was by foreign combatants.
 But this unprecedented, homegrown anti-democratic attack was entirely predictable.

-What happened yesterday is the logical result of a dynamic I call “the magnet and the microphone,” which I described in a speech* a month ago to a nervous audience of international businesspeople who were dismayed by Trumpism and worried about the security of the Biden transition.
+What happened yesterday is the logical result of a dynamic I call “the magnet and the megaphone,” which I described in a speech* a month ago to a nervous audience of international businesspeople who were dismayed by Trumpism and worried about the security of the Biden transition.
 I told them they were right to be worried; and warned them to expect disruption on January 6th.

 Historically, the Electoral College vote confirmation is ceremonial.
 No previous one-term president has seriously attempted to block the inauguration of his successor; not John Adams, in 1801, when Thomas Jefferson defeated him (after a contentious Georgia runoff); not George H.W.
 Bush in 1993.
 But this year, I told them to expect a stunt by Trumpist members of the defeated party: an attempt to overturn the Electoral tally.
 “That wouldn’t seriously have any effect, would it?” one audience member asked.
 Don’t be so sure, I told them.